JamesG269/JRGSlideShowWPF/README.md

 Written for Multithreadedness and Performanance.
 Every time I add code, I test performance and benchmark as if it were a 3D game.
 Most slide show programs I tried are 1-2 pictures a second.
 This one includes a benchmark mode, and it can display 400 high quality jpegs in 11 seconds.
-(most of the pictures I tested are 500k - 3MB, and are stored on a Samsung 850 512GB SSD, the test bed cpu is a 5960x 8-core but most of the code executes sequentially).
+(the pictures I tested are 500k - 3MB typically, and are stored on a Samsung 850 512GB SSD, the test bed cpu is a 5960x 8-core but most of the code executes on 2 threads since I couldn't find a good way to use more threads).
 Even though most people would not consider performance of a slide show program to be important at first thought, it's annoying to use slide software that is just unnecessarily slow, the functions seem too simple for the dog slow performance I find in most of them.